wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot
 Status: Beta.
 Currently, working on...
-1) Implement  a --output switch to enable printout of raw output. (finalizing).
+1) Implement  a --output switch to enable printout of raw output. (delayed).
-3) Prompts need re-working since broken while introducing, emotions or instruct (in progress).
+3) Prompts need re-working since broken while introducing, emotions or instruct (delayed).
+4) Combining, converse, consolidate, emotions, functions into 1 function (in progress).

 ### DESCRIPTION:
 This is a, Llama 2 language model and llama-cpp, based chatbot framework, it uses, python scripts and prompts and a '.yaml', to produce context aware conversations.
 Producing a framework for creation of other future Llama 2 based projects intended to be produced through forks.
 Llama2Robot uses ".yaml" files, so the Llama 2 model should be more than compitent at the task of, reading and creating, multi-line for purposes, such as configuration of complex, commands and operations.